1zhanN/1zhanN/README.md

 # Hello, I'm Izhan Nadeem! 👋

-I'm a final year student at UBIT, University of Karachi, with a background in game development and an exciting shift towards web development.
+I'm a recent graduate from UBIT, University of Karachi, with a background in game development and an exciting shift towards web development.
 While I initially started my journey in the immersive world of game/environment design, I've recently been captivated by the endless possibilities of web development.
 As I embark on this new path, I bring with me the creativity and problem-solving skills that I honed during my game desinging journey.

 In my free time, you'll often find me diving into the immersive world of video games.
 I believe in the power of technology to shape the future and create engaging experiences, whether it's through captivating game worlds or beautifully designed websites.

 ## Skills

 - Game/Environment Designing: Unity, Unreal Engine
-- Web Development: HTML, CSS, JavaScript, THREE.Js
+- Web Development: HTML, CSS, JavaScript, THREE.Js, React, Bootstrap
 - Programming Languages: Java, Python

 ## GitHub Stats